Faculty

 Can I request a campus?

 Applicants may request to be assigned to a specific GSP campus; however, they should be aware that by doing so, they limit their chances of being hired.
 Not all focus areas are offered on all GSP campuses and the faculty positions available each year are both campus- and focus area-specific.
-As a result, if an applicant requests a certain campus and there are no faculty openings in his or her area(s) of interest on that campus, the Program will not be able to hire that individual, regardless of his/her qualifications.
+As a result, if an applicant requests a certain campus and there are no faculty openings in their area(s) of interest on that campus, the Program will not be able to hire that individual, regardless of their qualifications.
 A qualified applicant who is flexible both in terms of campus placement and of subject matter (within reason) will enjoy the greatest likelihood of being hired.

 Resident Advisors